Not a Branch, But the Root

-It’s Adult Education and Family Literacy Week, the one week in the year that celebrates the impact that adult education has on children and families.
-Adult educators are accustomed to feeling like they work in a forgotten branch of education.
-To many “education” is something that happens when you’re younger.
-Say “education” and many people implicitly think of primary and secondary education (K-12) or maybe higher education (college and post graduate).
-Rarely does adult education (high school equivalency, English for Speakers of Other Languages, vocational training) come to mind.
+Adult Basic Education (ABE) teachers are accustomed to feeling like they work in a forgotten branch of education.
+For many, education is something that happens when you’re young.
+Say the word “education” and many people implicitly think of primary and secondary education (K-12) or maybe higher education (college and post graduate).
+Rarely does Adult Basic Education (ABE), High School Equivalency, English for Speakers of Other Languages (ESOL), or vocational training come to mind.

-Adult education is essential.
-Both to children just starting their education, and to adults who were failed by our education system or have come to new country and are starting over.
+Adult Basic Education is essential to children just starting their education, and to adults who were failed by our education system or have come to a new country and are starting over.

 If an individual’s education is a tree, Adult Basic Education is at the root.
 Please join First Literacy in our work to support adults who have returned to the classroom to make better lives for themselves and their families through education.
 Our society is stronger when everyone is educated.